OpenDSA/OpenDSA/README.md

 If any of the python packages (or any of the ruby gems) have been upgraded since the last time the container has been run, you will need to run `docker-compose build` before you `docker-compose up`.

+If you are using the provided Docker containers and they are out of date:
+1. Remove the currently running containers and images with `docker-compose down`
+2. Pull the updated version of the images with `docker-compose pull`
+3. Start up the server as you normally do with `docker-compose up`

 ## Directory Structure